Universal behavior in traveling wave electroosmosis: Abstract

 \section{Abstract}

 Traveling wave charges lying on the insulating walls of an electrolyte-filled capillary, give rise to oscillatory modes which vanish when averaged over the period of oscillation.
-In this paper we show that they also give rise to a zero velocity mode which does not vanish.
-The latter is a nonlinear effect caused by continuous symmetry-breaking and the commensurate fluid velocity varies quadratically with respect to the electric field generated by the charge distribution, in contrast to the linear field dependence present in conventional electroosmosis formulations.
-As the effect becomes more pronounced by reducing the characteristic lengthscale of the system, it can be employed for unidirectional transport of electrolytes in small capillaries.
-Certain results from the literature are recovered as special cases of our formulation.
-The hydrodynamic theory developed here is based on a semi-infinite space, on a finite channel and on cylindrical capillary configurations.
-General relations derived, expressing the zero mode velocity in terms of the electric potential only, are independent of the boundary conditions imposed on the charge and potential and can thus be adopted to suit alternative experimental conditions.
+They also give rise to a \emph{zero mode} (a unidirectional, time-independent velocity component) which does not vanish.
+The latter is a nonlinear effect caused by continuous symmetry-breaking due to the quadratic nonlinearity associated with the electric body force in the time-dependent Stokes equations.
+In this paper we provide a unified view of the effects arising in traveling wave electroosmosis and establish the universal behavior exhibited by the observables.
+We show that the incipient velocity profiles are self-similar implying that those obtained with a single experimental configuration, can be employed again to attain further insights without the need of repeating the experiment.
+Certain results from the literature are recovered as special cases of our formulation and we resolve certain paradoxes having appeared in the past.
+We present simple theoretical expressions, depending on a single fit parameter, that reproduce these profiles, which could thus provide a rapid test of consistency between our theory and future experiment.
+The effect becomes more pronounced when reducing the transverse dimension of the system, relative to the velocity direction, and increasing the excitation wavelength, and can therefore be employed for unidirectional transport of electrolytes in thin and long capillaries.
+General relations, expressing the zero mode velocity in terms of the electric potential and the geometry of the system only, can thus be easily adopted to suit alternative experimental settings.